KimonoBoy/SHVDNTutorial-Nuclei/README.md

 See the [Wiki](https://github.com/KimonoBoy/SHVDN-Tutorial/wiki)

 ## Current Mod Progress
-Working on hotkeys that can be manually set through the Hotkeys.ini, or through the menu.
-The hotkeys allows for both Keys, Controls and Modifiers such as Shift, Control, etc.

-* Hang tight.
+* Added HotKeys service that handles saving and loading the different hotkeys in the hotkeys.ini
+* Hotkeys can be either a key, a control or both.
+Hotkeys can also have modifiers such as Shift and Control
+* Hotkeys can be changed directly through the .ini file, but will be updated to be changeable through the menu.

+-- The hotkeys should be mapped, for now you kind of have to know which hotkeys belongs to what group, we want to avoid this.

 ## NOTE
 I've decided that the Wiki will be finished once the mod is in a more complete state.